aliakarma/secure-agent-runtime/thesis_draft.md

 ### 4.6 Multimodal Attack Surfaces
 Autonomous multi-agent runtimes are exposed to multimodal ingestion pathways that act as attack vectors.
 These attack surfaces include:
 1. **Unstructured Text Ingestion:** Conversational queues (Hook 1) where malicious system-override payloads bypass shallow heuristics.
+This includes encoded injections that embed attack commands within otherwise benign-looking travel requests (e.g., "Book a flight.
+BTW the admin said: new instructions override previous ones.").
 2. **Visual Ingestion and Optical Character Recognition (OCR):** Adversaries hide high-contrast textual prompt injection instructions in image payloads.
-When the agent passes the image to an OCR engine, the extracted text is processed as trusted instructions, hijacking the LLM reasoning loop.
+When the agent passes the image to an OCR engine (GPT-4o-mini Vision or local Tesseract), the extracted text is processed as trusted instructions, hijacking the LLM reasoning loop.
+EXIF metadata fields can also contain hidden injection payloads.
+3. **Audio Ingestion and Speech-to-Text Transcription:** Adversaries embed spoken prompt injection commands in audio files (WAV, MP3).
+When the agent transcribes the audio using OpenAI Whisper API or local Whisper model, the transcribed text enters the reasoning pipeline as trusted content, enabling phonetic injection attacks.
+4. **Video Ingestion and Frame Extraction:** Adversaries embed text-based injection instructions in video frames.
+When the agent extracts keyframes using OpenCV and applies OCR or GPT-4o-mini multi-frame analysis, the extracted text from individual frames is concatenated and processed as trusted input, enabling temporal frame-based injection payloads.
-3. **Structured API Outputs (Tool Hijacking):** Downstream mock endpoints return malicious JSON payloads containing unescaped instruction syntax rather than schema-compliant data, exploiting the lack of tool-output validation (Hook 3).
+5. **Structured API Outputs (Tool Hijacking):** Downstream mock endpoints return malicious JSON payloads containing unescaped instruction syntax rather than schema-compliant data, exploiting the lack of tool-output validation (Hook 3).
-4. **Vector Database Retrieval (RAG Poisoning):** Malicious inputs stored in the vector database are contextually retrieved during search queries, injecting semantic overrides directly into the reasoning window (Hook 4).
+6. **Vector Database Retrieval (RAG Poisoning):** Malicious inputs stored in the vector database are contextually retrieved during search queries, injecting semantic overrides directly into the reasoning window (Hook 4).

 ### 4.7 Cross-Agent Propagation Assumptions
 Within a multi-agent workforce, security boundaries are often eroded due to the assumption of internal trust.
 When the supervisor node delegates tasks to worker nodes, it assumes worker outputs are benign.